 Hyppää sisältöön

-The Love Scam Support -project enhances wellbeing and recovery through social support, counseling and peer support groups.
-The project also raises awareness and breaks taboos about the phenomenon of romance scams.
-Our services are available nationwide in Finland – online and offline.
-Although we only operate in Finland, we are very interested in learning about international studies, services and any new developments that have to do with the phenomenon – please get in touch and we’ll talk!
+The project enhanced well-being and recovery through social support, counseling and peer support groups.
+It also raised awareness and breaks taboos about the phenomenon of romance scams.
+Our services were available nationwide in Finland – online and offline.

 Helmi Korhonen